ccfortenberry/Mandachord-mock/README.md

 SFML 2.5.0 - Visual Studio 2015 64bit

 ## Build
-Clone the repo and follow the tutorial for dynamic linkage into Visual Studio on the SFML site (or static linking if you feel spicy).
+Clone the repo and follow the tutorial for dynamic linkage into Visual Studio on the SFML site (or static linking if you're feeling spicy).

 ## Installation
-There will be a releases section at some point when I'm done testing it and it is at a point at which I feel comfortable releasing it.
+If you don't want to deal with messing around in the source code and just want an app that works, there will be an entry in the Releases section soon.
 Patience...

-## Controls
+## Controls and Features
-[THIS IS WILL BE CHANGED] Arrow keys to move the screen around, click on buttons to toggle things.
-Easy enough.
+- Spacebar: Toggles play/pause
+- Scroll wheel: Up to go left, down to go right
+- Click on things to toggle them
+- Save and load songs with ease